benjaminion/upgrading-ethereum-book/src/book.md

     return participation_flag_indices
 ```

 This is called by [`process_attestation()`](/part3/transition/block#def_process_attestation) during block processing, and is the heart of the mechanism for recording validators' votes as contained in their attestations.
+It filters the given attestation against the beacon state's current view of the chain, and returns [participation flag indices](/part3/config/constants#participation-flag-indices) only for the votes that are both correct and timely.

 `data` is an [`AttestationData`](/part3/containers/dependencies#attestationdata) object that contains the source, target, and head votes of the validators that contributed to the attestation.
-The attestation may represent the votes of one or more validators, but that is not relevant here.
+The attestation may represent the votes of one or more validators.

 `inclusion_delay` is the difference between the current slot on the beacon chain and the slot for which the attestation was created.
 For the block containing the attestation to be valid, `inclusion_delay` must be between [`MIN_ATTESTATION_INCLUSION_DELAY`](/part3/config/preset#min_attestation_inclusion_delay) and [`SLOTS_PER_EPOCH`](/part3/config/preset#slots_per_epoch) inclusive.
 In other words, attestations must be included in the next block, or in any block up to 32 slots later, after which they are ignored.

-Since the attestation may be up to 32 slots old, it might have been generated in the current epoch or the previous eopch, so the first thing the function does is to check the target checkpoint's epoch to see which epoch we should be looking at.
+Since the attestation may be up to 32 slots old, it might have been generated in the current epoch or the previous epoch, so the first thing we do is to check the attestation's target vote epoch to see which epoch we should be looking at in the beacon state.

-First, the function checks whether the votes in the attestation are correct:
+Next, we check whether each of the votes in the attestation are correct:
   - Does the attestation's source vote match what we believe to be the justified checkpoint in the epoch in question?
   - If so, does the attestation's target vote match the head block at the epoch's checkpoint, that is, the first slot of the epoch?
   - If so, does the attestation's head vote match what we believe to be the head block at the attestation's slot?
-Note that the slot may not have a block &ndash; it may be a skip slot &ndash; in which case the last known block is considered to be the head.
+Note that the slot may not contain a block &ndash; it may be a skip slot &ndash; in which case the last known block is considered to be the head.

 These three build on each other, so that it is not possible to have a correct target vote without a correct source vote, and it is not possible to have a correct head vote without a correct target vote.

 The `assert` statement is interesting.
-If an attestation does not have the correct source vote, the block containing it is invalid.
+If an attestation does not have the correct source vote, the block containing it is invalid and is discarded.
 Having an incorrect source vote means that the block proposer disagrees with me about the last justified checkpoint, which is an irreconcilable difference.

 [TODO: check the irreconcilable bit.
 Maybe explain it.]::

 After checking the validity of the votes, the timeliness of each vote is checked.
+Let's take them in reverse order.
+    - Correct head votes must be included immediately, that is, in the very next slot.
+       - Head votes, used for LMD GHOST consensus, are not useful after one slot.
-    - Source votes must be included within 5 slots (`integer_squareroot(32`).
-This is the geometric mean of 1 (the timely head threshold) and 32 (the timely target threshold).
+    - Correct target votes must be included within 32 slots, one epoch.

-HERE!

-Head votes aren't useful after one slot, so that explains the timeliness requirement there.
-Target votes are useful at any time, but it is simpler if they don't span multiple epochs, so 32 slots is a reasonable requirement.
-As for using the geometric mean as the source inclusion threshhold, it is an arbitrary choice.
+       - Target votes are useful at any time, but it is simpler if they don't span more than a couple of epochs, so 32 slots is a reasonable limit.
+This check is actually redundant since attestations in blocks cannot be older than 32 slots.
+    - Correct source votes must be included within 5 slots (`integer_squareroot(32)`).
+       - This is the geometric mean of 1 (the timely head threshold) and 32 (the timely target threshold).
+This is an arbitrary choice.
 Vitalik's view [^fn_vitalik_geometric_mean] is that, with this setting, the cumulative timeliness rewards most closely match an exponentially decreasing curve, which "feels more logical".

 [^fn_vitalik_geometric_mean]: From a [conversation](https://discord.com/channels/595666850260713488/595701173944713277/871340571107655700) on the Ethereum Research Discord server.

-HERE!
+The timely inclusion requirements are new in Altair.
+In Phase&nbsp;0, all correct votes received a reward, and there was an additional reward for inclusion the was proportional to the reciprocal of the inclusion distance.
+This led to a oddity where it was always more profitable to vote for a correct head, even if that meant waiting longer and risking not being included in the next slot.

 #### `get_flag_index_deltas`